Valorant Champions Tour: Masters

 The original masters trophy was unveiled by Riot at a May 2021 media preview event in the build up to Masters Reykjavik.
-It features a metal bottom and a glass top.

-The trophy was redesigned in 2023, again by Volpin Props, to be reusable for Masters tournaments in multiple regions.
+It features a metal bottom and a glass top.The trophy was redesigned in 2023, again by Volpin Props, to be reusable for Masters tournaments in multiple regions.
 It stands at 18 in and features a swappable 'Radianite' core.
+The body of the trophy is palladium-plated with plastic components.

+Each trophy is designed with motifs referencing or hinting at the game's agents or maps.
 For Masters Tokyo, it featured duelist Yoru's ultimate Oni mask.
-The body of the trophy is palladium-plated with plastic components.
+For Madrid, it featured butterflies, which is the motif for the then-newest controller, Clove.
+For Shanghai, it featured duelist Iso's lilac-themed shield.
+For Bangkok, it featured a diamond, which is the ability icon for the newest duelist, Waylay.
+For Toronto, the trophy's core is redesigned in a pink-colored iceberg, which is the theme for the newest map, Corrode.
+For Santiago, it featured a soundbox, which is the motif for the newest controller, Miks.
+For London, it featured Sage's Healing Orb surrounded in crystals, which is the theme for the newest map, Summit.

 Champions

 The Valorant Champions trophy was first unveiled ahead of Valorant Champions 2021.
 Also designed and built by Volpin Props of Atlanta, Georgia, it stands at 2 ft tall and is partially 3D-printed, with 24 karat gold decoration overlaid.